The Village, East Kilbride: Landed estate identity

-The village, originally known as the Kirkton of Kilbride (various spelling forms), latterly fell within the estate of Kirkton and was later called Kirktonholm.
-Some newer village areas to the north fall within the lands of Bosfield.
-The small estate, inclusive of the village was elevated to Burgh of Barony Status by a royal charter granted by William III in 1702 (commonly misquoted as a charter of Queen Anne) This granted the right to hold markets and seasonal fairs, which facilitated the proto-urbanisation of the village area.
-Further urban growth and the rise of public utilities were catalysed in the late 1700s by the advent of turnpike roads to the parish, and the subsequent arrival of the railway to the village in 1868.
+The small estate of Kirkton, under the Montgomeries, and inclusive of the village, was elevated to Burgh of Barony status by a royal charter granted by William III in 1702 (commonly misquoted as a charter of Queen Anne).
+This granted the right to hold markets and seasonal fairs, which further facilitated urbanisation of the village area.
+However, this should not be confused with the universal rights to hold common markets and fairs on the former Commonty, which was attached to the Kirkton of Kilbride.